 Cosmetic dentistry has never been more in demand.
 According to a recent report by Grand View Research, the global cosmetic dentistry market is forecast to be worth a staggering US$27.4 billion (AUD$35.4 billion) by 2028 with a compound annual growth rate (CAGR) of around 5 per cent.

-In Australia, high disposable incomes combined with social media-driven demand for the perfect smile are two factors contributing to this impressive growth.
+In Australia, high disposable incomes combined with social media-driven demand for the perfect and beautiful smile are two factors contributing to this impressive growth.

 This presents an enormous business opportunity for general dental practices to tap into cosmetic dentistry’s stellar revenue potential.

 The question of how to become a cosmetic dentist is not as complex as you may think.
 Thanks to new digital technologies and techniques, cosmetic treatments that were once referred out to specialised cosmetic practitioners, can now be offered by general dental practices as part of a patient’s routine oral care.

 From composite resin veneers to simple tooth whitening treatments, the friendly neighbourhood dental practice can now become a high-tech cosmetic clinic with a new range of cosmetic dental treatments and treatment options on the menu.
 And there’s relatively little investment required.